Using Artificial Intelligence and Machine Learning as a Powerful Cybersecurity Tool

 Fight sophisticated cyber attacks with AI and ML

-When “virtual” became the standard medium in early 2020 for business communications from board meetings to office happy hours, companies like Zoom found themselves hot in-demand.
-They also became prime targets for the next big cyber attack.
+When “virtual” became the standard medium in early 2020 for business communications from board meetings to office happy hours, companies like Zoom found themselves hot in demand.
+They also became prime targets for the next big cyberattack.

 In the case of Zoom, hackers succeeded in April 2020, with a large data breach that exposed an estimated 500,000 user passwords.

-This breach, along with the thousands of daily reported cyber attacks in the last year show that of the major threats facing businesses today, cybercrime nears the top of the list.
+This breach, along with the thousands of daily reported cyber attacks in that year show that of the major threats facing businesses today, cybercrime nears the top of the list.
 Due to a combination of factors, including operations that have moved online and sensitive information crossing remote networks, opportunities for cybercrime are rife and the attacks are becoming more advanced and difficult to contain.

 As more companies embrace and deploy artificial intelligence (AI) and machine learning (ML) within everyday operations, there is a fear that they open themselves up for more cyber attacks.
 There is also concern that attackers are using AI and ML technology to launch smarter, more advanced attacks.